 We have a vital role to play in advancing gender equality and challenging violence against women.
-We will develop employment policies and practice that are sensitive to the needs of victim-survivors, take action to prevent violence against women at work, and take account of women's different experiences in all aspects of the workplace.
+We are developing employment policies and practices that are sensitive to the needs of victim-survivors, taking action to prevent violence against women at work, and taking account of women's different experiences in all aspects of the workplace.

 Close the gap

 The programme enables employers to better support employees who have experienced gender-based violence and work towards creating an inclusive workplace culture that prevents violence against women.